EnvisionIot/developer_bootcamp/Developer_Bootcamp_EN/5_Application_Development/Java_tutorial/creating_web_project.md

 4. Run the `BatteryWebApplication` class to start the application.

-5. Open a browser and enter `http://127.0.0.1:8080` in the address field to view the application.
-See the following example.
+5. Open a browser and enter `http://127.0.0.1:8080` in the address field to view the following application page:

    ![](media/application-0.png)

-As shown in the above figure, no data is displayed.
+Currently, No data is displayed in the application page.

-In the next step, we will try calling EnOS APIs for the following.
+In the next step, you will try to call EnOS APIs to perform the following tasks:

 - Get the battery asset list
 - Get battery asset information